-- An Astra compatible Java driver, instructions may be found here to install this locally.
+- An Astra DB compatible Java driver, instructions may be found here to install this locally.

 - An Astra database with the CQL schema located in schema.cql already added.

-- The username, password, keyspace name, and secure connect bundle downloaded from your Astra Database.
+- The username, password, keyspace name, and secure connect bundle downloaded from your Astra DB.
 For information on how to obtain these credentials please read the documentation found here.